Home / Blog / Is Dental Insurance Worth It?

 You do not need dental insurance to see a dentist.
 But without insurance – or an alternative option like a dental savings plan – you are responsible for paying the full cost of your dental care out-of-pocket, which can be a significant expense, especially for more complex treatments.

-If your employer is covering the cost of the monthly premiums, or if you anticipate you won’t need much more than basic preventative care, insurance may be the right choice.
+If your employer is covering the cost of the monthly premiums, or if you anticipate you won’t need much more than basic preventive care, insurance may be the right choice.
 You might also opt to “self-insure,” and simply bank what you would have spent on monthly premiums in a health savings account.

 But if you need more than basic care, consider joining a dental savings plan.